Search for local ECL works/news in your area

 Our groundworkers are the first trades on the scene, they support engineers with design specifications, maintain communications amongst all the on-site construction trades and ultimately ensure that our projects are successfully delivered.

-This month we caught up with ECL’s Civil Engineering Site Manager Peter Fil.
+This month we caught up with ECL’s Civil Engineering Site Supervisor Peter Fil.

 Peter has been with the company for just over 15 years, an avid Chelsea supporter and a great supporter of people.
 The remarkable thing about Peter is his exceptional energy to mentor and watch his team develop.